 - Inform stakeholders.
 Once you find out what steps you should take, you need to think about which departments can help you attain your CSFs.
 After you decide on the teams responsible for reaching these objectives, you need to update stakeholders on your critical success factors.
 Ask for their feedback to get some new ideas and identify challenges that might arise on your path toward success.

 - Find a way to track and evaluate your progress.
-One of the most effective ways to assess your progress is to set the KPIs.
-For example, if you want to reduce negative influence on the environment, you can write down a KPI and make a more detailed statement, “change 100% of packaging to recyclable within five years.”
+Setting KPIs is one of the most effective ways to assess your progress.
+For example, suppose you want to reduce negative influence on the environment.
+In that case, you can write down a KPI and make a more detailed statement, “change 100% of packaging to recyclable within five years.”
 You can also assign a special task to one of your employees or teams to track the progress.

 Now that you know how to identify these elements, it’s critical to see some examples to figure out how everything works in real life.